Grid-tied Solar Power Systems

 Power Factor Correction

 If you are looking at installing a grid-tied system on a commercial property, it may be worth looking at power factor correction to reduce the size of the system you need.
+Power factor correction is a common way to reduce the demand charges you see on you power bills.
 We can talk to you about whether this is a cost-effective option for you when we look at designing your system with you.

 Get a Quote for a Grid-tied Solar Power System: